 Food and Agriculture.
 Named one of Law360’s “MVPs of the Year” for Food & Beverage, Patrick served as co-lead and class counsel for a landmark case against agribusiness giant Syngenta on behalf of corn growers, grain-handling facilities and ethanol plants nationwide.
 The resulting $1.51 billion settlement – believed to be the largest agricultural settlement in U.S. history – resolved thousands of cases nationwide against Syngenta related to its marketing and launch of genetically modified corn seed.
 Pat also has handled matters including corn and rice farming, commercial fishing and various commodities.

 Patrick has been recognized by his peers as one of the top commercial trial lawyers in the Midwest and the nation.
-He was selected by his peers for admission into the International Academy of Trial Lawyers Association, the world’s most prestigious association of trial lawyers ( only the top 500 trial lawyers in the United States are admitted).
+He was selected by his peers for admission into the International Academy of Trial Lawyers Association, the world’s most prestigious association of trial lawyers, which admits only the top 500 trial lawyers in the United States.
 He has been named a Best Lawyers in America “Lawyer of the Year” for antitrust and bet-the-company litigation in the Kansas City region.
 He is ranked among the Top 100 Super Lawyers for Missouri/Kansas, and has been listed among “The Most Powerful Business Leaders in Greater Kansas City” by Ingram’s.